andyatkinson/andyatkinson.github.io/_posts/2023-08-17-postgresql-sfpug-table-partitioning-presentation.md

 ---
 layout: post
-title: "SFPUG Presentation: Table Partitioning Billions of Rows"
+title: "SFPUG Presentation: Partitioning Billions of Rows"
 tags: [Rails, Open Source]
 date: 2023-08-17
 comments: true
 ---

-On August 8, 2023 I had the chance to present to the San Francisco Bay Area PostgreSQL User Group (SFPUG) on our case study with table partitioning with PostgreSQL.
+On August 8, 2023 I had the chance to present to the San Francisco Bay Area PostgreSQL User Group (SFPUG) on our case study for a recent table partitioning migration with PostgreSQL.

+If you're unfamiliar with partitioning, check out [PGSQL Phriday #011 — Sharding and Partitioning](/blog/2023/08/04/postgresql-sharding-partitioning-pgsql-phriday-011) which provides a short overview of Sharding and Partitioning and how they are useful.

-This was the presentation "Partitioning Billions of Rows Without Downtime" I gave earlier this year at PGDay Chicago which wasn't recorded at the time.
+The presentation is titled "Partitioning Billions of Rows Without Downtime" and was given earlier this year at PGDay Chicago.

-Check out the embedded presentation below or hop over to YouTube to see it there.
+Check out the embedded presentation below or hop over to YouTube.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/W8d3roay29w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For the slides version, check out my post [PGDay Chicago 2023 Conference](/blog/2023/05/24/pgday-chicago) which also describes my conference experience at PGDay Chicago.

-I'd love to hear about any reactions you have or follow-up questions on the content.
+I'd love to hear any feedback you have on the presentation, slides, or learn about your table partitioning experiences.
+Get in touch with me through my contact form or on Social Media.

-Check out the earlier post [PGDay Chicago 2023 Conference](/blog/2023/05/24/pgday-chicago) to read about the conference experience and find a link to the slides.

-Thanks!
+Thanks for taking a look! 👋